jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) orders that the information be allowed or admissible as evidence in the proceedings.

 ### 17GB Commissioner may require information or production of documents for tax policy development
-(1) A person must, when notified by the Commissioner that the person is required to provide information under this section, provide any information that the Commissioner considers relevant for a purpose relating to the development of policy for the improvement or reform of the tax system.
-(2) The Commissioner must not use, as evidence in proceedings against a person, information provided by the person in response to a notice under subsection (1).
-(3) Subsection (2) does not apply to any information subsequently obtained by the Commissioner under another section of this Act.
+[Repealed]

 ### 17H Court may make order for provision of information
 Applying to Court for orders
-(1) When a person does not fully comply with a notice under section 17B or 17GB, or does not provide a tax return required under the Inland Revenue Acts, the Commissioner may apply to the District Court for an order requiring the person to provide the information or the tax return, as applicable.
+(1) When a person does not fully comply with a notice under section 17B, or does not provide a tax return required under the Inland Revenue Acts, the Commissioner may apply to the District Court for an order requiring the person to provide the information or the tax return, as applicable.
 Application as alternative remedy
 (2) The Commissioner may make an application under subsection (1) as well as, or instead of, prosecuting the person.
 Notifying persons affected